-Labor Force Participation Rate in the United States is expected to be 62.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labor Force Participation Rate in the United States to stand at 61.90 in 12 months time.
-In the long-term, the United States Labor Force Participation Rate is projected to trend around 62.70 percent in 2021 and 62.90 percent in 2022, according to our econometric models.
+Labor Force Participation Rate in the United States is expected to be 62.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Labor Force Participation Rate is projected to trend around 62.50 percent in 2023 and 62.90 percent in 2024, according to our econometric models.